5 releases (3 breaking)

 Why?

 Everyone loves captcha's right?
 Well, not that much.
-They are absolutely annoying and often even humans cannot solve them, because something is just on the edge or the server on the other side simply thinks your stupid and gives you another one.
+They are absolutely annoying and often even humans cannot solve them, because something is just on the edge or the server on the other side simply thinks you're stupid and gives you another one.

 They provide an absolutely awful UX and the only reason they exist is to prevent spammers.

-Proof of Work's (PoW) solve kind of the same task, but without any real impact on the UX, but differently.
+Proof of Work's (PoW) solve kind of the same task, but without any real impact on the UX, they work differently.
 Instead of making the user solve a puzzle, they make your computer solve it for you.
 The user has nothing else to do than wait a small amount of time until the puzzle has been solved automatically.

 The idea behind it is that it is just way too costly for any bots and spammers to do this for a single action.
-If you are just a normal person using an App or a web page, you don't care and will not even notice this small amount of work your computer has to do now and then, but if you are a spammer and are doing this on millions of Apps at the same time, it will simply not be possible.
+If you are just a normal person using an App or a web page, you don't mind and will probably not even notice this small amount of work your computer has to do now and then, but if you are a spammer and are doing this on millions of Apps at the same time, it will simply not be possible.

 There are really sophisticated solutions to this out there, like Cloudflare Turnstile which I really like.
 This tiny crate however makes it possible to get the same UX while being able to easily self-host it and just integrate it into your API without any external dependencies.
+You don't even need to run another service on the side.
+You can either implement the PoW creation into your Rust backend directly by using the spow crate, or since v0.4.0 you can find a server side prebuilt WASM in prebuilt/server/wasm.
+The server WASM can not only solve, but also create and validate PoWs.

 How?